Luke Stocker: 2011 season

-Stocker was selected in the fourth round, 104th overall, by the Tampa Bay Buccaneers in the 2011 NFL draft and signed his contract worth four years on July 28, 2011.
-Stocker suffered his first injury on the first day he practiced, and was out for a few weeks recovering from a hip injury.
-He caught his first career pass against the Minnesota Vikings on September 18, 2011, for a 17-yard gain.
-He finished the season with 12 receptions for 92 yards and no touchdowns.
+Stocker was selected in the fourth round (104th overall) of the 2011 NFL draft by the Tampa Bay Buccaneers and signed his contract worth four years on July 28, 2011.
+Stocker suffered his first injury on the first day he practiced and was out for a few weeks recovering from a hip injury.
+Stocker recorded his first career reception on a 17-yard pass from Josh Freeman during a Week 2 24–20 road victory over the Minnesota Vikings.
+Stocker finished his rookie year with 12 receptions for 92 yards and no touchdowns in 14 games and nine starts.